 As a private, nonprofit university, SNHU has one mission - to help you see yourself succeed.
 The benefits of enrolling in our online business psychology degree include:

-As one of very few business-oriented online industrial organizational psychology programs in the nation, this degree will open doors to a variety of career opportunities.
+As one of very few business-oriented online industrial organizational psychology programs in the nation, this degree can open doors to a variety of career opportunities.
 According to the U.S. Bureau of Labor Statistics, careers that rely on industrial and organizational psychology continue to increase: Through 2026, projections show 11% growth for training and development managers.*

 By earning a business psychology degree online, you'll build a solid foundation that will prepare you to improve organizational performance and productivity.
 Along with gaining a strong business foundation in marketing, accounting and finance, you'll learn the key concepts of psychology, including scientific investigation, motivation, personality, intelligence, behavioral deviation, perception, learning and development.
 Courses are taught by instructors with professional credentials and experience in related fields.